 Several organizations have created helpful resources about COVID-19 vaccines.
 We have provided links to some of them below.
 VISUALS / PLAIN LANGUAGE RESOURCES Getting the COVID-19 Vaccine &a

 We received a question about a man with Down syndrome in his late 30s.
 His family shared that he developed catatonia, was hearing people speaking in his head, and lost a significant amount of weight.
-The man had gotten a COVID-19 vaccine about one month before his symptoms started.
-His family wonder

 Please note: The information on this site is for educational purposes only and is not intended to serve as a substitute for a medical, psychiatric, mental health, or behavioral evaluation, diagnosis, or treatment plan by a qualified professional.
 We recommend you review the educational material with your health providers regarding the specifics of your health care needs.